NelsonG-C/emergent_misalignment_refusals/README.md

 This will allow us to see what the affect of the increased refusals may be doing when we remove them.

 ### References
-Inspired and using code from the paper and codebases for the following research:
+Inspired by and using code from the paper and codebases for the following research:
    @misc{betley2025emergentmisalignmentnarrowfinetuning,
         title={Emergent Misalignment: Narrow finetuning can produce broadly misaligned LLMs}, author={Jan Betley and Daniel Tan and Niels Warncke and Anna Sztyber-Betley and Xuchan Bao and Martín Soto and Nathan